52North/smartSensorEditor/README.md

  - adapt isolist.properties for a new sensor button in resources/
  - adapt messages_de.properties for error messages, element labels and text about validation in resources/
  - adapt messages.properties for error messages, element labels and text about validation in resources/
+ - create new javascript file for highlighting the form fields in webapp/js/validation
+ - create build.properties to declare the database connection in webapp/META-INF
+ - create file log4j.xml to define the logging variables

 4. How To
 -------